 You’ve waited patiently for the secret, the “one weird trick,” so here it is…

-Texas state law dictates that state-approved driver safety courses cannot sell for a price of less than $25.00.
-If you’ve poked around much searching for defensive driving, you’ve probably seen sites exclaiming, “Lowest Price GUARANTEED!”
-Pretty easy claim to guarantee as selling the course for less would result in the state shutting down the school.
+Texas state law dictates that state-approved driver safety courses cannot sell for a course for less than $25.00 dollars.
+If you’ve poked around much, searching for defensive driving, you’ve probably seen sites exclaiming, “Lowest Price GUARANTEED!”
+A pretty easy claim to guarantee as selling the course for less would result in the state shutting down the school.
 Knowing this, let’s take a look back at the Groupon offers I discovered.

 Knowing there’s a state minimum price helps the folks at Company 1 work the math backward.
 They can calculate a regular price that makes offering you the state minimum look like an incredible deal.
 Pretty sure that’s how they came up with $49.95.

 A look at their website reveals that $49.95 is what they normally charge, although the “Texas State-Approved Online Defensive Driving Course with Audio Read-Along” would set you back $64.95 if you bought it there, bringing the Groupon savings percentage to 54%.
 This technically makes it a deal, but you have to jump through a lot of hoops to get there.

 The Texas insurance discount course offered on Company 2’s website lists for $49.95 but sells for $25.00 dollars.
 That means, if you buy it directly, you get the same price, but at a deeper discount.

 A trip to Company 3’s site reveals that they don’t play any games with the price at all.
 There’s no mention of any price save for the state minimum.
 Funny, even after the double-discounted Groupon, they want to soak you for an extra $8 bucks!
 By the way, the sale that ends tomorrow seems to run every other day, so unless you want to get soaked for an extra $13 dollars, set your calendar for an odd day of the month to buy.